educates/labs-installation-guides/workshops/lab-lookup-configuration/workshop/content/10-workshop-deployment.md

-As with deployment of training portals, deployment and registration of the workshops may take a few moments, but once done you can check that each is available separately via the respective tenants by running:
+As with deployment of training portals, deployment and registration of the workshops may take a few moments, but once done you can check that each is available separately via the respective portals by running:

 ```terminal:execute
 command: |-